public information

 Decisions we take can affect members of the public in relation to their ownership and use of land.
-Acting under the Western Australian Land Authority Act 1992, we have the power to:
+Acting under the Western Australian Land Authority Act 1992, we have the authority to:

 • acquire, hold, manage and dispose of land